November 29, 2018

 Rather than a steady stream of new, unnecessary upgrades, try the good old Op Shops if you really need something.
 Then you can feel good knowing your clothes shopping is helping this issue.
 Mrs Strong Money has hit the jackpot a few times and bought some unreal clothes very cheaply this way.

 Or, if you’re like me and can’t be bothered clothes shopping – just get a few good items for your Birthday and Christmas, then wear them until they fall apart!
 Then proceed to buy nothing in between those periods.
-Savings = $5 per week. (savings for young women = $237 per week?)
+Savings = $5 per week. (savings for teenagers = $237 per week?)

 — Getting in the spirit.
 I know this will be a touchy one.
 But it’s my view that adults giving each other gifts for Christmas is kind of a weird concept.
 I just don’t see the need.
 I mean, it’s for the kids.
 And the most important thing you can give someone, isn’t a present.
 It’s your presence.